LiarPrincess/Violet/README.md

 # Violet

-Violet is one of those Swift <-> Python interop thingies.
-Except that this time we implement the whole language from scratch.
+Violet is one of those Swift <-> Python interop thingies, except that this time we implement the whole language from scratch.
+Name comes from [Violet Evergarden](https://www.netflix.com/pl-en/title/80182123).

-[Many](https://www.imdb.com/title/tt7923710) [unwatched](https://www.imdb.com/title/tt10220588) [k-drama](https://www.imdb.com/title/tt12451520) [hours](https://www.imdb.com/title/tt10850932) [were](https://www.imdb.com/title/tt14169770) [put](https://www.imdb.com/title/tt8242904) [into](https://www.imdb.com/title/tt13067118) [this](https://www.imdb.com/title/tt6263222), so any ⭐  would be appreciated.
+[Many](https://www.imdb.com/title/tt7923710) [unwatched](https://www.imdb.com/title/tt12451520) [k-drama](https://www.imdb.com/title/tt10220588) [hours](https://www.imdb.com/title/tt10850932) [were](https://www.imdb.com/title/tt8242904) [put](https://www.imdb.com/title/tt14169770) [into](https://www.imdb.com/title/tt13067118) [this](https://www.imdb.com/title/tt6263222), so any ⭐  would be appreciated.

-Why?

-Well… what else can you do during COVID-19 lockdown.
-Also… it is -16°C outside ❄️, so you don't want to leave your house anyway.
+If something is not working, you have an interesting idea or maybe just a question, then you can start an issue or discussion.
+You can also contact us on twitter [@itBrokeAgain](https://twitter.com/itBrokeAgain) (optimism, yay!).

 ## Requirements